MathPeople/MathPeople.github.io/readmes/fileFormat.md

 </arithmeticQuestion>
 ```

+Note that, because of this searching process, you shouldn't name a problem `problem` or `solution`.
+That would cause interference with the expected structure and will cause unexpected behavior.

 # Metainformation

-This is where structure plays a role.
+Metainformation is stored by location, so the structure is more rigid than that of the problem and solution.
 We use the following convention for metainformation: Any direct child of the problem node is a type of metainformation.
 Any child of that node is a value for that piece of metainformation.

 There is no global list of metainformation like the `problemsList.txt` list of all problems.
 Instead, when a list of problems is loaded each problem is scanned for metainformation.
 The file reader keeps track of all encountered metainformation and generates the metainformation sections based on what it found.
 In that sense metainformation describes itself.

 This problem file has some metainformation in it: